natcap/invest.users-guide/source/croppollination.rst

  * *y_wild*: index of the total yield attributable to wild pollinators.

 * **pollinator_abundance_[SPECIES]_[SEASON]_[Suffix].tif**: Per-pixel abundance of pollinator SPECIES in season SEASON.

+* **pollinator_supply_[SPECIES]_[Suffix].tif**: Per-pixel index of pollinator [SPECIES] that could be on a pixel given its arbitrary abundance factor from the table, multiplied by the habitat suitability for that species at that pixel, multiplied by the available floral resources that a pollinator could fly to from that pixel.
+(Eqn.
+1)

 * **total_pollinator_abundance_[SEASON]_[Suffix].tif**: Per-pixel total pollinator abundance across all species per season.